samartzidis/magicstick.io/README.md

 ### Option 2
 You can (DIY) build the device yourself and only order the firmware (as a digital download) from [Etsy](https://www.etsy.com/shop/MagicStickIO).

-For the detailed DIY instructions, check the [User Manual](docs/README.md).
+For the detailed DIY instructions, check the [user manual](docs/README.md).

 ## User Manual